dNitza/pin_up/README.md

     Return the details of a specified plan

 ##### Update a Plan
-    Update the name of a specified plan
+    Update the name of a specified plan.
+Only the plan name can be updated!

     Pin::Plan.update(plan_token, name_hash)